tomwhite007/angular-white-label-architecture-demo/libs/gyrus/ui-io-bus/README.md

-# gyrus-template-io-bus
+# gyrus-ui-io-bus

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test gyrus-template-io-bus` to execute the unit tests.
+Run `nx test gyrus-ui-io-bus` to execute the unit tests.